BY SOFO ARCHON

 The negative effects of religion on society are tremendous.
-Here are the main ways religion is destroying people’s life:
+Here are the main ways religion is destroying people’s lives:

 Religion is filling people with fear

 Religion is one of the main reasons why people are afraid of living.
 And when I say ‘living’ I don’t mean just surviving.
 To survive is one thing, even stones do that, but to live is a completely different thing.
 To live means to be sensitive, it means to feel, to grow, to discover your potential and achieve to higher states of being each and every moment.